The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Ensuring feature learning in scaled NNs

 We discuss these specific properties because they are amenable to our tools and enforcing them requires $(L-1)+1+1+(L-1)=2L$ degrees of freedom, which exactly matches the number of free HPs if one counts one scale HP (such as the variance of the weights) and one LR per block.
-One may wonder if property (BC) is truly desirable: this is the topic of Section~\ref{sec:gradient_stability}, where we adopt a more axiomatic approach and deduce, for homogeneous architectures, (a more general version of) property (BC) by enforcing \emph{gradient stability}.
-Also, while enforcing these properties is reasonable when increasing depth and width, they might in general require adjustment for other asymptotics.
+One may wonder if property (BC) is truly desirable: this is the topic of Section~\ref{sec:gradient_stability}, where we adopt a more axiomatic approach and recover, for homogeneous architectures, (a more general version of) property (BC) as a consequence of enforcing \emph{gradient stability}.
+Also, while enforcing these properties is reasonable when increasing depth and width, they should be rethought for other asymptotics.

 Property (SP) specifies $L-1$ scale HPs , but leaves the scale of $f_L$ free.
 The reason for not including $f_L$ in (SP) is that $\Vert f_L\Vert_\RMS=o(1)$ does not lead to vanishing gradient in general, so this behavior should not be excluded a priori.
 How should one then fix the scale of the output?
 The next proposition shows that for property (FL) to hold, the quantity that should be suitably normalized is the norm of the backward pass. \begin{proposition} A scaled NN~\eqref{eq:NN-general} satisfies (FL), (LD), and (BC) if and only if